 Product certification schemes are not all the same and it is important that customers understand that there are differences between them.
-For example, schemes may be designed to cover individual "one-off" products or be based upon independent, expert type-testing of a representative sample (such as AGA's Type-Tested Schemes).
 Often, regulatory requirements dictate which type of Scheme is applied to specific products, with the perceived associated safety risk a significant determining characteristic.
 Other Scheme factors would tend to include transparency, independence, a customer's quality management system and the degree of product surveillance audit post-certification.
 For example, the AGA's Product Certification Scheme for Type Tested Plumbing Products (ie WaterMark) is essentially based upon a customers extensive quality program/s, formal testing of selected product samples and a stringent monitoring process.

 Whilst accredited product certification schemes are essentially designed to meet the requirements of the benchmark international standard for such bodies (ISO/IEC 17065), certifiers are able to build additional requirements into their schemes.
 Some certifiers may see this as an opportunity to maximise revenue, whereas AGA as a not-for-profit organisation only focuses on expected safety outcomes.
 Customers should take time to identify scheme differences between potential certifying bodies and calculate the total cost of certification over an extended period (say 3 or 5 years) to better compare real costs.